jpuckett-di/gh-deployment-helpers/README.md

 # Deployment Log Helper - Userscript

 This userscript automatically adds a "Copy URL Log" button to GitHub Actions pages that copies the current page URL as plain text and a formatted deployment log as rich HTML.
+It supports multiple repositories with different message formats.

 ## Features